 Marketing is delivering a powerful message in a powerful manner.

-When you master copywriting your marketing will become more effective, which will make your sales come easier, which will enable you to have a life, which is why you must master copywriting.
+When you master copywriting, your marketing will become more effective, which will make your sales come easier and will enable you to have a life which is why you must master copywriting.